 Remember the Barry Levinson film, Tin Men?
 Set in Baltimore in the 1950s, Danny DeVito was a door-to-door salesman who sold aluminum siding and awnings.
 Popular during that era, aluminum awnings had vertical or horizontal slats that could match a house or be designed to create stripes.
-Competition was tight and salesmen had elaborate pitches for selling these products to post-war housewives.
-While you'll have to see the film to find out if there's more to it than that, let's just say that awnings have come a long way since that era.
+The competition was tight, and salesmen had elaborate pitches for selling these products to post-war housewives.
+While you'll have to see the film to find out if there's more to it than that, let's say that awnings have come a long way since that era.

 What's the appeal?
-Basically, they provide a ceiling or shade, like any outdoor roof.
+They provide a ceiling or shade, like any outdoor roof.
 The difference is that they are retractable and that retractability has advanced through the years.

 While most are solid colors or patterns, awnings are available in various fabrics and styles to complement the architecture of your home.
 For those who desire their awnings to stand out, choose bright or contrasting tones to your house's exterior.
-If you lean toward subtlety or don't want the awnings to be a focal point, consider choosing colors that blend in with the colors of your house, its trim or accents.
-Awning extras like contrasting trim, scallops, keyhole valences and tassels can brighten up an otherwise-drab exterior.
+If you lean toward subtlety or don't want the awnings to be a focal point, consider choosing colors that blend in with the colors of your house's exterior, trim, or accents.
+Awning extras like contrasting trim, scallops, keyhole valences, and tassels can brighten up an otherwise drab exterior.

 Historic awning coverings can be replicated using dyed acrylics and acrylic-coated polyester-cotton blended fabrics.
 Resembling traditional canvas, these newer materials provide more strength and durability.
 Since they are woven (rather than colors and stripes painted on the surface), these fabrics are strong and let light to filter through while blocking heat.
 They also dry quickly, reduce mildew, and contain a UV inhibitor.